Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/dropdown.md

-A DropdownLauncher allows various elements to be used as dropdown menus.
+A Dropdown allows various elements to be used as dropdown menus.
 In this example we use the IconButton to open a Dropown of items to select from.

 ```js
 const React = require("react");